 There is a heap of web sites available with hints and tips on cheap, simple, natural cleaners.
 Some examples include:

 To shop around and buy these products on sale, keep an eye out for the catalogues or use a web site like Lassoo.

-If you cant separate these costs from your general Grocery spending then have a look at our tips on spending less on Groceries – the key ones are:
+If you can’t separate these costs from your general Grocery spending then have a look at our tips on spending less on Groceries.

 It’s also worth checking online stores such as Appliances Online and if you don’t mind a scratch or a ding, Seconds World may be your thing, sometimes with an additional 30-50% off the cheapest price elsewhere.
 Or you could consider ebay or Grays Online for discounted, second hand, liquidation or auction goods.

 Don’t forget Price Protection Insurance you might also have on your credit card.
 This can give you peace of mind about the price you pay.

 In a practical sense, the Investment Property expenses we have are likely to be similar to other Home Expenses and Services & Utility expenses, with the exception of Agent Fees and Repairs & Maintenance expenses.
 Some of your Investment Property expenses, including things like council rates and strata fees, are not really negotiable.

 So for tips on reducing spending on most Investment Property expenses refer to the other expense subcategories under Home spending or have a look at our tips for Services & Utilities.